RouTEE-SGX/rouTEE/README.md

 finish initializing RouTEE

 try to load sealed state
-  there is no sealed state. just newly start rouTEE elapsed time for state unsealing: 6 us (0 ms)
+  there is no sealed state. just newly start RouTEE elapsed time for state unsealing: 6 us (0 ms)

 waiting for connections ...